-But, did you know that according to multiple studies, around 80% of high school seniors admit to drinking alcohol at least once.
+Millions of people struggle with alcohol and drug abuse each year.
+Almost everyone recognizes that substance abuse is a prevalent issue in our society, but did you know that according to multiple studies, around 80% of high school seniors admit to drinking alcohol at least once?

-Here are 11 other facts about alcohol and drug abuse that you probably did not know:
+Here are 11 facts about drug addiction and alcohol abuse that you should know:

 - 13 is the average age children experiment with drugs.

-- Alcohol is the most commonly abused substance, and the 3rd most common cause of death in the United States.
+- Alcohol is the most commonly abused substance and the third most common cause of death in the United States.

-- 50% of all suicides, and over 50% of all violent crimes are cause by alcohol and/or drugs.
+- 50% of all suicides, and over 50% of all violent crimes, are caused by alcohol and drugs.

 - Over 50% of all traffic accidents involve alcohol or drugs.

-- 80% of all domestic violence reports are somehow related to alcohol or drugs.
+- 80% of all domestic violence reports are related to alcohol or drugs.

-- An estimated 60% of poor work performance can be tied back to drugs or alcohol.
+- An estimated 60% of poor work performance can be tied to drugs or alcohol.

 - 34 of 35 alcoholics have never received treatment.